justinkelly/vala_2023_techcamp_powerbi/README.md

 ## How to dowbload CSV

-Click the Download icon (refer image below) to download the loans csv file
+Go to the [Loans CSV](https://github.com/justinkelly/vala_2023_techcamp_powerbi/blob/main/libraries-ni-annual-loans-summary-2021-2022.csv) file and click the Download icon (refer image below) to download the loans csv file

 ![](./images/download.png)